 Personal trainers work with either a single person or a small group of people to help them set and achieve their fitness goals.
 Read on to learn more about education and certification requirements for personal trainers.
-Schools offering Fitness Trainer degrees can also be found in these popular choices.

 The educational requirements for personal trainers are fairly relaxed; you might be able to enter the field after earning a high school education and completing a few classes or receiving training from an experienced personal trainer.